LittleBiggler/CoResidence/README.md

 ## Learning Goals:

-This project uses the “CoResidence” dataset, a study of household composition out of University of Barcelona, combined with World Bank and United Nations demographic data, to study how household structure relates to economic well-being across countries and time.
-The broader aim is to explore how to responsibly reconstruct missing values, model latent structure, and evaluate predictive signal in a high-dimensional multi-panel dataset with substantial missingness.
+This project uses the “CoResidence” dataset, a recent study of household composition, combined with World Bank and United Nations demographic data, to study how household structure relates to economic well-being across countries and time.
+The methodological aim in this projet is to explore how to responsibly reconstruct missing values, model latent structure, and evaluate predictive signal in a high-dimensional multi-panel dataset with substantial missingness.

 CoResidence is my capstone project as an autodidact in data science.
 My goal was to take a real-world, high-dimensional dataset—preferably complex panel data spanning decades—and treat it as if I had been assigned a forecasting task under realistic constraints.